sergiu-tot/vagrant-k8s/README.md

 Create a local kubernetes cluster in Vagrant.
 Created and used for learning kubernetes, as support for CKAD, CKA, and CKS preparation.

+The `vagrant` user in the master node is configured to access the cluster.
+You can use `kubectl` to interact with the cluster, or `helm` to manage charts.

 ## Requirements

 - Ubuntu Desktop 24.04 (probably works on any Linux)